Kadhal Palli: Plot

-Balu, Palli, Gold, and Kandhan are small-time crooks in Ooty.
-They pose as tour guides and proceed to rob tourists.
+Balu, Palli, Gold, and Kandhan are small-time crooks in Ooty who pose as tour guides and defraud tourists.
 They are aided by the village belle, Mynaa, who gave them money and food.
 Balu finds the young women Uma in a container lorry.
 Uma is unfamiliar with the city, so she asks Balu to bring her to the restaurant and the hotel.
-His three friends then follow them and they are all removed from the restaurant and the hotel by the staff.
+His three friends then follow them, and they are all removed from the restaurant and the hotel by the staff.
 The five eventually eat at a wedding function and subsequently sleep in the street.
 Afterwards, Uma seduces each of the four friends individually and promises them that she will marry them.
 The five spend time together and sleep in the same room.
 The police are looking for Uma.
 Uma faints and the doctor informs her that she is pregnant.
 The four friends pretend to be the father of the baby, but Uma is in denial.